How to Read Japanese

 Lake, Roger and Ura, Noriko

 Our fourth Japanese Reader is Learn to Read in Japanese, Volume 4.
 It is 289 pages long, it teaches 560 additional kanji, for a total of 2,088, and it includes 1,623 Japanese sentences and more than 3,800 terms for reading practice.
-Due to space constraints, it does not contain a Core Kanji catalogue, but the Core Kanji catalogue shown below and sold separately is designed to be used with this Reader.
+Due to space constraints, it does not contain a Kanji Catalogue, but the Core Kanji catalogue shown below and sold separately is designed to be used with this Reader.

 Learn to Read in Japanese, Volume IV